Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux.md

   ```
   $ sudo yum install postgresql96 postgresql96-server
   ```
-2. Initialize the PostgreSQL database and enable automatic start
+2. Initialize the PostgreSQL database and enable automatic start.

   ```
   $ sudo service postgresql96 initdb
   $ sudo service postgresql96 start
   ```

-3. Switch to PostgreSQL user and launch PostgreSQL
+3. Switch to PostgreSQL user and launch PostgreSQL.

   ```
   $ sudo -i -u postgres
   $ psql
   ```

-4. Create a Kong database with a username and password
+4. Create a Kong database with a username and password.

 > ⚠️**Note**: Make sure the username and password for the Kong Database are
 > kept safe.
 We have used a simple username and password for illustration purposes only.
 Note the database name, username and password for later.